gruntwork-io/terragrunt/docs/_docs/01_getting-started/terminology.md

 A unit is a single instance of infrastructure managed by Terragrunt.
 It has its own state, and can be detected by the presence of a `terragrunt.hcl` file in a directory.

+Units typically represent a minimal useful piece of infrastructure that should be independently managed.

+e.g. A unit might represent a single VPC, a single database, or a single server.

+While not a requirement, a general tendency experienced when working with Terragrunt is that units tend to decrease in size.
+This is because Terragrunt makes it easy to segment pieces of infrastructure into their own state, and to have them interact with each other through the use of [dependency blocks](/docs/reference/config-blocks-and-attributes#dependency).
+Smaller units are quicker to update, easier to reason about and safer to work with.

 A common pattern used in the repository structure for Terragrunt projects is to have a single `terragrunt.hcl` file located at the root of the repository, and multiple subdirectories each containing their own `terragrunt.hcl` file.
 This is typically done to promote code-reuse, as it allows for any configuration common to all units to be defined in the root `terragrunt.hcl` file, and for unit-specific configuration to be defined in child directories.
 In this pattern, the root `terragrunt.hcl` file is not considered a unit, while all the child directories containing `terragrunt.hcl` files are.

-Note that units don't technically need to call their configuration files `terragrunt.hcl` (that's configurable via the [--terragrunt-config](/docs/reference/cli-options/#terragrunt-config), soon to be rebranded [--config](https://github.com/gruntwork-io/terragrunt/issues/3445)), and users don't technically need to use a root `terragrunt.hcl` file or to name it that.
+Note that units don't technically need to call their configuration files `terragrunt.hcl` (that's configurable via the [--terragrunt-config](/docs/reference/cli-options/#terragrunt-config)), and users don't technically need to use a root `terragrunt.hcl` file or to name it that.
 This is the most common pattern followed by the community, however, and deviation from this pattern should be justified in the context of the project.
 It can help others with Terragrunt experience understand the project more easily if industry standard patterns are followed.

-While not a requirement, a general tendency experienced when working with Terragrunt is that units tend to decrease in size.
-This is because Terragrunt makes it easy to segment pieces of infrastructure into their own state, and to have them interact with each other through the use of [dependency blocks](/docs/reference/config-blocks-and-attributes#dependency).
-Smaller units are quicker to update, easier to reason about and safer to work with.

-Units typically represent a minimal useful piece of infrastructure that should be independently managed.

-e.g. A unit might represent a single VPC, a single database, or a single server.

 ### Stack

 A stack is a collection of units managed by Terragrunt.
 There is ([as of writing](https://github.com/gruntwork-io/terragrunt/issues/3313) work underway to provide a top level artifact for interacting with stacks via a `terragrunt.stack.hcl` file, but as of now, stacks are generally defined by a directory with a tree of units.
 Units within a stack can be dependent on each other, and can be updated in a specific order to ensure that dependencies are resolved in the correct order.

+Stacks typically represent a collection of units that need to be managed in concert.

+e.g. A stack might represent a collection of units that together form a single application environment, a business unit, or a region.

 The design of `terragrunt.stack.hcl` files is to ensure that they function entirely as a convenient shorthand for an equivalent directory structure of units.
 This is to ensure that users are able to easily transition between the two paradigms, and are able to decide for themselves which approach to structuring infrastructure is most appropriate for their use case.

-Stacks typically represent a collection of units that need to be managed in concert.

-e.g. A stack might represent a collection of units that together form a single application environment, a business unit, or a region.

 ### Module

-A module is a collection of OpenTofu/Terraform configurations defined with files ending in `.tf` (or `.tofu` in the case of OpenTofu) that represent a general pattern of infrastructure that can be instantiated multiple times.
+A module is an [OpenTofu/Terraform construct](https://opentofu.org/docs/language/modules/) defined using a collection of OpenTofu/Terraform configurations ending in `.tf` (or `.tofu` in the case of OpenTofu) that represent a general pattern of infrastructure that can be instantiated multiple times.

+Modules typically represent a generic pattern of infrastructure that can be instantiated multiple times, with different configurations exposed as variables.

+e.g. A module might represent a generic pattern for a VPC, a database, or a server.
+Note that this differs from a unit, which represents a single instance of a provisioned VPC, database, or server.

 Modules can be located either in the local filesystem, in a remote repository, or in any of [these supported locations](https://opentofu.org/docs/language/modules/sources/).

+To integrate a module into a Terragrunt unit, reference the module using the `source` attribute of the [terraform block](/docs/reference/config-blocks-and-attributes/#terraform).

 Terragrunt users typically spend a good deal of time authoring modules, as they are the primary way of defining the infrastructure patterns that Terragrunt is going to be orchestrating.
 Using tooling like [Terratest](https://github.com/gruntwork-io/terratest) can help to ensure that modules are well-tested and reliable.

 A common pattern in Terragrunt usage is to only ever provision versioned, immutable modules.
 This is because Terragrunt is designed to be able to manage infrastructure over long periods of time, and it is important to be able to reproduce the state of infrastructure at any point in time.

-Modules typically represent a generic pattern of infrastructure that can be instantiated multiple times, with different configurations exposed as variables.

-e.g. A module might represent a generic pattern for a VPC, a database, or a server.
-Note that this differs from a unit, which represents a single instance of a provisioned VPC, database, or server.

 ### Resource

 A resource is a low level building block of infrastructure that is defined in OpenTofu/Terraform configurations.

-Resources generally correspond to the smallest piece of infrastructure that can be managed by OpenTofu/Terraform, and each resource has a specific address in state.

 Resources are typically defined in modules, but don't have to be.
 Terragrunt can provision resources defined with `.tf` files that are not part of a module, located adjacent to the `terragrunt.hcl` file of a unit.

 e.g. A resource might represent a single S3 bucket, or a single load balancer.

+Resources generally correspond to the smallest piece of infrastructure that can be managed by OpenTofu/Terraform, and each resource has a specific address in state.

+### State

+Terragrunt stores the current state of infrastructure in one or more OpenTofu/Terraform [state files](https://opentofu.org/docs/language/state/).

+State is an extremely important concept in the context of OpenTofu/Terraform, and it's helpful to read the relevant documentation there to understand what Terragrunt does to it.

+Terragrunt has myriad capabilities that are designed to make working with state easier, including automatically provisioning state backend resources, managing unit interaction with external state, and segmenting state.

+The most common way in which state is segmented in Terragrunt projects is to take advantage of filesystem directory structures.
+Most Terragrunt projects are configured to store state in remote backends like S3 with keys that correspond to the relative path to the unit directory within a project, relative to the root `terragrunt.hcl` file.

 ### Directed Acyclic Graph (DAG)